Zabanaa/zabanaa.github.io/_posts/2017-06-10-psql-cheatsheet.md

 * \dt will list tables inside a database
 * \password [username] will change the password for [username]
 * \conninfo will display relevant info about the current connection
+* \e will open vim and allow you to write a query that will be immediately executed upon save.